 The application to the standard B.S.N. program in Brookings is available on the application page, about a month prior to the application deadline.
 The application deadline for fall admission is January 25.
 The application deadline for spring admission is September 25.
+Any changes or updates to these deadlines can be found on the application page.
 Check out the application checklist for more details about the process.

 Price per credit